Why companies cannot afford to skip training their external partners

 If the products are sold on via a trading partner as an additional distribution channel, the sales consultants employed by Company B also need to know the particularities of the new lenses.
 The crux: You can only sell a product if you know its benefits.
 This holds true even more when a trading partner sells products from more than one provider and has several suppliers.

-Distributors, trading partners AND external employees all have the same need for specialist and product knowledge.
+Distributors, trading partners AND external sales people all have the same need for specialist and product knowledge.
 Leaving out this target group when arranging learning and development measures is a missed opportunity for significant revenue growth.

-Which target group should an extended enterprise scenario take into account?
+Which target group should an extended enterprise training scenario take into account?

 The circle of distribution partners includes more than just external sales employees.
 Depending on the sector and the orientation towards B2B or B2C business, a completely different set of target groups should be addressed and included.
 For example: